Evidence suggests CBD is capable of preventing and reducing seizures in the certain types of epilepsy.

 Cannabis Oil and Seizures: Cannabinoid Therapy is Helping

 Cannabinoids have numerous and complex pharmacological properties.
 In experimental models, THC displays complex intoxicating effects.
-The popular recreational compound also displays variable anticonvulsant and anti-inflammatory.
+The popular recreational compound in cannabis oil also displays variable anticonvulsant and anti-inflammatory effects on the causes of seizures.
 It can also function as an analgesic and improve cognitive function and more.
 The anti-seizure activity of the THC seems to be a result of its activation of CB1 receptor.
 It is this relationship, or bond, that also induces its famous intoxicating effects or high.

 CBD, on the other hand, has a very weak affinity for the CB1 and CB2 receptors.
 Research suggests that the non-intoxicating compound’s anti-seizure activity at the clinically relevant concentrations occurs by other mechanisms.
 One theory is that CBD is interacting with multiple transmembrane receptors, ion channels and neurotransmitter transporters.
 In particular, studies show that CBD can activate the G-protein coupled receptor 55 (GPR55).
 It is this GPR55 receptor that appears to play an important role in CBD anti-seizure activity.

 CBD as a Treatment for Severe Types of Epilepsy